Radruler/radruler.github.io/_drafts/test.md

 - `pm path com.name.name`
 - todo: PM Uninstall

-When you see the wizard activity on top, use "dumpsys activity" to see its package/class name, and use "pm path com.wizard.name" to find the apk.
+When you see the wizard activity on top, use `dumpsys activity` to see its package/class name, and use `pm path com.wizard.name` to find the apk.

-See [below](#futurelink) for a list of my personal removed packages.
-Context: I'm okay with Google "spyware" but not any other invasive tracking, since those generally take a higher performance hit.
-Your mileage may vary.
+### ItsOn [Sprint Only]

 ___WARNING:___ ItsOn is a reporting application from Sprint that may pertain to month-to-month minute tracking and billing.
 It anchors deep into system calls for standard phone operation.
 Its removal may inhibit your ability to receive or place calls.
+While you're here, consider removing support for DM Commands since, you know.
+They're [horrendiously insecure](https://www.blackhat.com/docs/us-14/materials/us-14-Solnik-Cellular-Exploitation-On-A-Global-Scale-The-Rise-And-Fall-Of-The-Control-Protocol.pdf).

 ItsOnService has a shell script found in `/system/vendor/itson/` which nicely defines much of is behaivor and defines the libraries it loads and may install to `/system/lib`.
 It's recommended to read through it and check locations it may be installing extra copies to.
 Remove it from:  <sub>[credit](http://forum.xda-developers.com/showpost.php?p=56571550&postcount=2732)</sub>